-Continuing our series on complex system accounting challenges, in this post we discuss the tricky world of consolidation.
+Continuing our series on complex accounting challenges, in this post we discuss the tricky world of consolidation.

 In the context of financial accounting, consolidation is the aggregation of the financial statements of two or more companies under the same ownership into a consolidated financial statement.
 To really grasp consolidation, you need to understand that in the outside world, no one cares about money that’s traded back and forth between different companies under the same ownership.
 In the outside world, the only revenue that counts is revenue coming from a real customer.
 That’s what consolidation is all about – putting together financial statements that eliminate all the internal back and forth and focus only on “real” customer revenue.